The world’s your Oyster

 There’s also a varied range available from merchants such as Wright Brothers in London.
 A good restaurant, fishmonger or market will often have several types on offer – select a few of each and taste the differences between them.
 All should smell of nothing but fresh briny sea air.
 Some taste almost sweet and creamy, others have briny mineral flavours, while some can be nutty.
 The texture is soft and fleshy but fresh and crisp.
 Never swallow an Oyster whole, chewing brings out the taste!

 Whether you choose Rocks or Natives, the classic way to serve them is au naturel – served on ice in their half shell.
 Allow for six per person as a starter, or twelve as a main course or for the avaricious.
 A squeeze of lemon is all that’s required, with perhaps some rye bread.
 However, adding stronger flavours can spice things up nicely too.
 Try a few drops of Tabasco or fresh Horseradish.
 The French classic is Mignonette, where finely chopped shallots are macerated for half an hour or so in red wine vinegar.
 Oriental sauces that contain soy and fresh ginger are excellent too.
+I also like them with Samphire.

 If, like Woody Allen, you prefer your Oysters dead, then there are splendid recipes, from Oysters Rockefeller to Beef and Oyster pie.
 My personal favourite is a Welsh recipe: melt Caerphilly cheese over a grilled oyster, served in the shell with Lava bread.